JumpToken (JMPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 JumpToken Historical Price

-According to the latest data gathered on JumpToken live price page, the current price of JumpToken is 0.931187USD.
-The circulating supply of JumpToken(JMPT) is 14.17M JMPT , giving it a market capitalization of $13.20M.
+According to the latest data gathered on JumpToken live price page, the current price of JumpToken is 0.944739USD.
+The circulating supply of JumpToken(JMPT) is 14.27M JMPT , giving it a market capitalization of $13.48M.

 The JumpToken Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JMPT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.